Myelodysplastic Syndromes (MDS)

 What are Myelodysplastic syndromes (MDS)?

-Group of disorders caused by poorly formed blood cells.
+A group of disorders caused by poorly formed or dysfunctional blood cells.

 What causes MDS?